-There’s no official list of phobias beyond what’s outlined in the DSM, so clinicians and researchers make up names for them as the need arises.
+There’s no official list of phobias beyond what’s outlined in the DSM-5, so clinicians and researchers create names for them as the need arises.
 This is typically done by combining a Greek (or sometimes Latin) prefix that describes the phobia with the –phobia suffix.

-For example, a fear of water would by hydro (water) and phobia (fear).
+For example, a fear of water would be named by combining “hydro” (water) and “phobia” (fear).

-There’s also such a thing as a fear or fears (phobophobia).
+There’s also such a thing as a fear of fears (phobophobia).
 This is actually more common than you might imagine.

 People with anxiety disorders sometimes experience panic attacks when they’re in certain situations.
-These panic attacks can be so uncomfortable and terrifying that people do everything they can to avoid them in the future.
+These panic attacks can be so uncomfortable that people do everything they can to avoid them in the future.

 For example, if you have a panic attack while sailing, you may fear sailing in the future, but you may also fear panic attacks or fear developing hydrophobia.

-Studying specific phobias is a complicated endeavor.
+Studying specific phobias is a complicated process.
 Most people don’t seek treatment for these conditions, so cases largely go unreported.

 These phobias also vary based on cultural experiences, gender, and age.

 Here’s a look at some phobias that have been identified.

 |achluophobia||fear of darkness|